Working in a Crisis Service Setting? Consider AAS Accreditation!

 - The increased visibility and credibility of an AAS-accredited program provide opportunities for modeling of program excellence to other agencies and professionals

 - AAS accreditation provides a morale boost for staff working in the field of crisis intervention

 - AAS-accredited programs have additional credibility with funding agencies and insurance companies

 - Programs seeking AAS accreditation have access to criteria for systematic, ongoing self-evaluation

 - People in life-threatening and other crises who obtain service from AAS-accredited programs are assured that staff has seriously examined their commitment to provide service according to recognized standards

 Is your organization a member of AAS?

 We provide member benefits to the employees of your organization, crisis center, or coalition.
-All qualifying employees are welcome to register under the organizational name for membership discounts in training, conferences, and products.
-Volunteers may also be included in the organizational membership, but must submit a letter of service from the organization.
+Employees are welcome to register under the organizational name for membership discounts in training, conferences, and products.
+Volunteers may also be included in the organizational membership, but must submit a sponsorship letter from the organization.

 **Organizational memberships are required to become an AAS accredited crisis center.

 For more information contact: